sourcebox/tooro-editor/README.md

 ## Features

-The state of the application can be seen as minimum viable product.
-Because of its open source nature, user contributions to the code are always welcome.

-It currently supports:
+The editor currently supports:

 - Editing of most preset and multi parameters
 - Loading and saving of presets as sysex files

+Being an open source project, user contributions to the code are always welcome.

 ## Usage